gaganmacgit/OnlineStoreRestServices/README.md

 ## Endpoints

- 1.For viewing all the product categories , GET URL : /rest/productcategories
+ 1. For viewing all the product categories , GET URL : /rest/productcategories
- 2.For viewing a specific product category, GET URL : /rest/productcategories/id 3.For viewing all the products in DB, GET URL :/rest/products 4.For viewing a specific product based on productcode, GET URL : /rest/products/productcode 5.For creating an empty user cart for a user, POST URL : /rest/user/cart sample payload is shown below:
+ 2. For viewing a specific product category, GET URL : /rest/productcategories/id
+ 3. For viewing all the products in DB, GET URL :/rest/products
+ 4. For viewing a specific product based on productcode, GET URL : /rest/products/productcode
+ 5. For creating an empty user cart for a user, POST URL : /rest/user/cart sample payload is shown below:

 ```
 <user>